Quasi-convex surface subgroups in some one-relator groups with torsion: Proofs of the corollaries

 \subsection{Acknowledgements}

 The author is greatly indebted to Henry Wilton for suggesting this project and for countless helpful comments on earlier drafts which corrected inaccuracies and substantially improved the quality of exposition.
 Thanks are also due to Jonathan Fruchter for suggesting \cref{surfaceword}, his infectious enthusiasm and interest, and suggestions on how to improve the exposition.
-This work received funding from the European Union (ERC, SATURN, 101076148)
+The author thanks the anonymous referee for carefully reading the paper and making a number of good suggestions.
+This work received funding from the European Union (ERC, SATURN, 101076148) and the Deutsche Forschungsgemeinschaft (EXC-2047/1 - 390685813).